nullpainter/pdpigpio/README.md

 [pigpio](https://abyz.me.uk/rpi/pigpio/) is required in order to run this external.
 Additionally, PureData needs to be run as root.

+Finally, this plugin uses the PI's PWM hardware for timing DMA transfers.
+This will prevent the headphone jack from working; it is expected that you use a USB audio device.

 # Usage

 The repository comes with a precompiled PureData external.
 To use it, clone this repository and add its path to PureData (File -> Preferences -> Path...)